-The old guys that enjoyed one last challenge before heading in to retirement did actually retire during the great recession.
-Younger managers aren’t prepared to be out of sight and out of mind in case potential promotions arise and besides they have children and elderly parental considerations plus two careers to think about.
-Unlike their parents at the same age, they have been everywhere already – sure they’ll travel but for pleasure.
-Oh and those jobs in downtown Paris and London are now all occupied by locals with new locations being far less attractive.
+The old guys that enjoyed one last challenge before heading into retirement did actually retire during the great recession.
+Younger managers aren’t prepared to be out of sight and out of mind in case potential promotions arise at home and besides they have children and elderly parental considerations plus two careers to think about.
+Unlike their parents at the same stage, they have been everywhere already – sure they’ll travel but for pleasure.
+Oh and those jobs in downtown Paris and London are now all occupied by locals with the new expatriate locations being far less attractive.

-But somehow you have to fill those gaps otherwise the company risks losing contracts, a competitive step or market share.
+But somehow you have to fill those gaps otherwise the company risks losing contracts, a competitive advantage or market share.

 Let’s just go through that scenario one more time:

 But wait there’s more.
 Expatriates used to be the one employee group where turnover was low; they had a built in retention feature.
 Employees would never leave mid assignment because they could not replace that contractual return ticket home.
-That’s not the case any longer.
+That’s no longer the case.